chenxinye/mpi_jabba/README.md

 # Parallel Joint Symbolic Encoding of Time Series

-This repository contains the experimental code for the paper **"Parallel Joint Symbolic Encoding of Time Series"** by Xinye Chen, Sorbonne Université, CNRS, LIP6.
+This repository contains the experimental code for the paper **"Parallel Joint Symbolic Encoding of Time Series"**  (previously accepted in [HLPP](https://sites.google.com/view/hlpp-2026/hlpp-2026)) by Xinye Chen, Sorbonne Université, CNRS, LIP6.

 The codebase focuses on a parallel implementation of JABBA-style symbolic time